 Based on the year each species was first recorded and the year when each one was last seen, we can construct the graphs below.
 The blue line represents the cumulative numbers of species as they were found over each 20 year period.
 The red line shows the cumulative number of species not seen for at least the previous 20 years.
 The green line is the difference between these two numbers and represents the number of species potentially still occurring in the State.
 The upper graph shows the numbers for all species and the lower graph shows just the numbers for macro-moths, i.e. the better studied group of moths.

-The number of ‘lost’ species tends to increase from around 1940 and is still increasing, but at a lower rate.
+The number of ‘lost’ species tends to increase from around 1940 and appears to be still increasing, but maybe at a lower rate.
 This could represent the effects of increased pesticide use and other pollutants during this period, but also the increase in urban development.
 Some species may have been pushed out of Massachusetts due to changing habitats or climate change.

 These numbers may change in future as the database is developed and more historical data, especially from collections, are captured.